-Welcome to another step in your journey at Adrian College.
-As this may be your first year as a bulldog or you are upperclassmen nearing the end, the potential of this year holds opportunity, memory and tradition.
+Welcome to another step of your journey at Adrian College.
+This may be your first year as a bulldog or you are upperclassmen nearing the end, with both the potential of this year hold's opportunity, memory and tradition.
 At a school where excellence matters, the possibilities are endless.